Last updated: August 3, 2020

 What is an Accredited University?

 Accreditation means that an institution is regularly evaluated based on specific standards.
 According to the U.S. Department of Education, “The goal of accreditation is to ensure that education provided by institutions of higher education meets acceptable levels of quality.”

 When earning a degree online or on campus, you’ll want to obtain the finest-quality education.
 After all, you’re investing time and energy – not to mention money.
 You likely will have many choices.
 But, remember, not all programs deliver excellence in education.

-Among other benefits, accreditation can:
+Among other benefits, accreditation:

-- Help improve learning outcomes
+- Encourages improvement of learning outcomes

 How Can a Degree From an Accredited University Impact My Future?

 The potential financial advantages of earning an AA or BA are clear, so be sure the degree programs you consider are offered through a respected – and accredited – educational institution.
-Recruiters place importance on credentials and will likely verify whether a school is regionally accredited.
+Employers place importance on credentials and will likely verify whether a school is regionally accredited.